 Mr. Svaty's website notes that the debate on marijuana legalization is spreading rapidly and will mostly be decided on the federal level.

 Svaty is a Democrat and one-time state Representative, having run and won against the Republican incumbent in the traditionally red state.
 Svaty was re-elected three times.

 The candidate for governor is also supportive of decriminalization, saying that he would be open to signing a bill that would end criminal penalties for marijuana possession once elected.

 Candidate for Governor Surprised by Voters Interest in Marijuana

 Svaty said that he was surprised that marijuana legalization was such a hot issue, noting that when he went on the campaign trail, he was asked in nearly every county he visited about marijuana.
 Svaty visited all 105 of the state's counties.

-Svaty supports medical marijuana, saying on his website that he believes patients who are terminally ill or suffering from chronic pain should be able to have marijuana.
-He said that if he is elected, he will not obstruct patients seeking medical marijuana.
+Svaty supports medical marijuana, saying on his website that he believes consumers who are terminally ill or suffering from certain conditions should be able to have marijuana.
+He said that if he is elected, he will not obstruct medical marijuana consumers seeking medical marijuana.

 The former State Representative also said that he would not waste time filling prisons with non-violent petty pot crimes, adding that legalization is an opportunity for the state to embrace reforming the criminal justice system.